✦ ✦

 • Participation and engagement

-Students who fall short may be required to:
+Students who fall short of grade-level expectations may be required to:

 • Complete supplemental work